Georgia Tech: Spirit organizations

-The Ramblin' Reck Club is charged with upholding all school traditions and creating new traditions such as the SWARM.
-The SWARM is a 900-member spirit group seated along the north end zone or on the court at basketball games.
+The Ramblin' Reck Club is charged with upholding all school traditions and creating new traditions such as the Swarm.
+The Swarm is a spirit group seated along the north end zone or courtside at basketball games.
 This is the group that typically features body painting, organized chants, and general fanaticism.

-The marching band that performs at halftime and after big plays during the football season is clad in all white and sits next to SWARM at football games providing a dichotomy of white and gold in the North End Zone.
-The band is also the primary student organization on campus that upholds the tradition of RAT caps, wherein band freshman wear the traditional yellow cap at all band events.
+The Yellow Jacket Marching Band that performs at halftime and after big plays during the football season is clad in all white and sits next to the Swarm at football games, providing a dichotomy of white and gold in the north end zone.
+The band is also the primary student organization on campus that upholds the tradition of RAT caps, wherein band freshmen wear the traditional yellow cap at all band events.

-Fight songs and chants

-The band plays the fight songs Ramblin' Wreck from Georgia Tech and Up With the White and Gold after every football score and between every basketball period.
-At the end of a rendition of either fight song, there is a series of drum beats followed by the cheer "Go Jackets" three times (each time followed by a second cheer of "bust their ass"), then a different drum beat and the cheer "Fight, Win, Drink, Get Naked!"
-The official cheer only includes "Fight, Win" but most present other than the band and cheerleaders will yell the extended version.

-It is also tradition for the band to play the "When You Say Budweiser" after the third quarter of football and during the second-to-last official timeout of every basketball game.
-During the "Budweiser Song", all of the fans in the stadium alternate bending their knees and standing up straight.
-Other notable band songs are Michael Jackson's Thriller for half-time at the Thrillerdome, Ludacris' Move Bitch for large gains in football.
-Another popular chant is called the Good Word and it begins with asking, "What's the Good Word?"
-The response from all Tech faithful is, "To Hell With Georgia."
-The same question is asked three times and then the followup is asked, "How 'bout them dogs?"
-And everyone yells, "Piss on 'em."